China tech shares sink as U.S. export curbs raise chip sector hurdles | Technology

 Under the new regulations, U.S. companies must cease supplying Chinese chipmakers with equipment that can produce relatively advanced chips - logic chips under 16 nanometers (nm), DRAM chips below 18 nm, and NAND chips with 28 layers or more - unless they first obtain a license.
 That's set to affect China's top contract chipmakers - Semiconductor Manufacturing International Corp (SMIC) and Hua Hong Semiconductor Ltd - as well as state-backed leading memory chipmakers Yangtze Memory Technologies Co Ltd (YMTC) and Changxin Memory Technologies (CXMT).

+"The measures will hobble the Chinese chip sector and will scupper numerous growth plans and potentially set back innovation in both the East and the West," said Danni Hewson, an analyst at AJ Bell.
+"There will be plenty of boardrooms hosting top level meetings over the next few days considering the implications of U.S. export controls."

-"The U.S. restrictions could make development of China's advanced chip technologies even more challenging," Citi analysts said in a note.
-Industry watchers have pegged YMTC and CXMT as China's best hopes for breaking into the global memory chip market, going neck and neck with memory chip giants such as Samsung Electronics and Micron Technology.
+Chinese foundries have a fraction of the global contract chip market, which is dominated by Taiwan's TSMC, but they control about 70% of the domestic market, underscoring Beijing's efforts to boost self-sufficiency in chips.
+In memory chips, industry watchers have pegged YMTC and CXMT as China's best hopes for breaking into the global market, going neck and neck with top players such as Samsung Electronics and Micron Technology.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)